MachineGnostics/machinegnostics.io/docs/mg_arguments.md

   Quantifies the entropy content.

 - **re**: *Residual entropy*
-  The remaining entropy after estimation.

-- **rentropy**: *Residual entropy*
-  Another term for residual entropy, representing the difference between quantification and estimation entropy.
+  The remaining entropy after estimation, representing the difference between quantification and estimation entropy.

 ---